yiuklh/jsproj2hy/README.md

 Finalized Project3 was created based on the 'building blocks' from projects 1 & 2 with SIMPLIFIED conditions.
 It will post online later, once I completeed all quality checks.
 - *All projects are one-way commute (i.e. A to B); no backtrack, no short-cuts, no transfer.
-- Must go consecutively, which is in some case considering "not practical" in real-world scenarios.
+- Must go consecutively, which is sometimes considering "not practical" in real-world scenarios.

 - Project1: simple prompt interface.
 Line4 only and always start at the first station.
 - Project2: buttons interface.
 Line4 only but can start and end at any station.